Croydon/pt-recap/Readme.md

 Furthermore, recap is using Continuous Deployment (CD) to publish new releases to https://test.pypi.org/project/recap/

+## Run the application
+After you successfully installed the application, you can run it by executing

+`recap`

+Recap will then create a file called `output/statistics.html` in your current working directory.
+You can open it in any web browser to see the generated statistics.

 ## License
 recap is licensed under the terms of the [MIT license](License.md).